-We spent a lot of time deciding whether we need a rental car or not.
-We decided to just risk it with my old Corolla and actually there was no problems at all.
-We were worried about snowy conditions but we drove on April 2nd and 3rd and conditions were fantastic with no snow on the roads at all.
-From what I've read:
+I spent a lot of time deciding whether we need a rental car or not and decided to just risk it with my old Corolla and actually there was no problems at all.
+I was worried about snowy conditions but we drove on April 2nd and 3rd and conditions were fantastic with no snow on the roads at all.
+From what I’ve read:

 Hwy 2: More scenic, takes a bit longer, 2 lanes